minelords/spiderX-uxlink/receive_email.md

 **4.Next, you can log in to the Turso database to get the received verification code information**

-which can be obtained in batches using the Turso API
+### which can be obtained in batches using the Turso API

+We can use the server to set up a turso message synchronization program to get the verification code synchronously, so that we can have unlimited temporary mailboxes anytime and anywhere

 Done!